The Mistress of Mayhem: Harriette Austin

 Hundreds of aspiring writers have passed through Harriette Austin’s writing classes and many of them have achieved their publication goals.

-Among them are mystery novelists Ed Wyrick, Beverly Connor and Judy and Takis Iakovou, romance novelist Andrea Parnell, children’s writer Bettye Stroud and non-fiction author John McCormick.
+Among them are mystery novelists Ed Wyrick, Beverly Connor and Judy and Takis Iakovou, romance novelist Andrea Parnell, children’s writers Bettye Stroud and Donny Bailey Seagraves and non-fiction author John McCormick.

 “We’ve all grown from one quarter to another in Harriette’s class, from listening to each other’s writing to critiquing positively,” says Charles Connor, Beverly’s husband and an aspiring novelist himself.